-The first campaign by newly appointed Clare Waight Keller
+Introducing the first campaign by newly appointed Clare Waight Keller.

 The first images of the impending Givenchy Fall 2017 collection have been published in a new campaign dubbed “transformation seduction.”

 The advertisement features four black and white portraits of young women and men posing with a cat, evoking sensuality and mystery.
 Lensed by Steven Meisel, the models in the campaign star Saffron Vadher and Meghan Roche wearing just a lace blouse, while their male counterparts, Elias Bouremah and Kolton Bowen, appear androgynously styled with a nude torso and simple smoking pants.

 “I like the simplicity of the portraits and the gaze of each model, direct and captivating.
 They evoke the power, the audacity and the graphic quality that Hubert de Givenchy gave to all that he designed,” explained the British designer.